 Can we all sit under the same umbrella?
 Why the creative side of the house (Event Designers, Brand Managers and Marketing) should be sitting with other stakeholders on the SMM journey

-Every article, consultant or third party event management company will tell you that the success and failure of strategic meetings management (SMM) is pinned on the effectiveness of stakeholder engagement.
+Every article, consultant or third-party event management company will tell you that the success and failure of Strategic Meetings Management (SMM) is pinned on the effectiveness of stakeholder engagement.
 In an effort to drive engagement and adoption, companies are often provided overly complex process documents and diagrams that map stakeholders as executives, meeting planners, attendees, legal, finance and of course procurement.
-However, often missing from these lists are the people tied closest to the business objectives of the actual meetings; event designers, brand managers and marketing.
+However, often missing from these lists are the people tied closest to the business objectives of the actual meetings; event designers, brand managers, marketing and sales leadership.

 Can and should these stakeholders sit under the same umbrella?